asugomez/DetectionSystem-DataDome/README.md

 ###How would you qualify a "normal" human traffic on this site?
 Based on which criteria?

+With the website log of this site, I would detect

+"Known bots are detected via technical detection and validation: HTTP fingerprinting, known AI/custom rule pattern matching, and good bot authentication.

+New threats represent the real challenge.
+They are identified via statistical and behavioral detection, using data from server-side fingerprints, a JS rendering engine, SDK inputs and session tracking." https://datadome.co/bot-management-protection/bot-detection-how-to-identify-bot-traffic-to-your-website/

 Somme patterns indicating malicious domain are:
 • "Short lived domain – a domain, which suddenly appears in the global scope time series and disappears after a short period of activity.
 If a domain is benign, even if is is not very popular, the number of queries should exceed the threshold at least several times during the monitoring period.
 • Daily similarity – this feature checks if there are domains that show daily similarities in their request count change over time.